 Local Tip

-Homes in tree-heavy neighborhoods in cities like San Antonio or Waco benefit most from these.
-Some mesh guards even block roof grit from asphalt shingles.
+Homes in tree-heavy neighborhoods in cities like San Antonio or Waco get the most out of these.
+Some mesh guards even block roof grit washing off asphalt shingles, which keeps your downspouts clearer.

 10. Hire a Professional Roofer for Annual Maintenance